devsecopsbiz/cookbook/README.md

     6. After a few seconds you should see a success message.
 Now, select the *Proceed to organization*.

+    7. Now, select the project you've just created, by pressing the name.

 * Create a free account for *WhiteSource Bolt*